brytelands/sologger/sologger-log-transformer-wasm/README.md

 **Overview**

-This library provides utility to extract and structure logs from Solana API logSubscribe responses.
+This library provides utility to extract and structure logs from Solana API logSubscribe responses and provides WASM support.

 **Example Usage**